 Since I end up answering this question every day, I thought maybe I should put down my thoughts in an article here.
-Maybe some of you can find it useful.
+It will allow me to cut and paste the answer right from here – a true sign of either extreme preparedness or laziness.
+Maybe both.

 A quick, oversimplified cancer primer